2001 (Dr. Dre album): Commercial performance

 A July 6, 2000 Detroit concert ticket from the Up in Smoke Tour.

-During the hype of the nu metal era, the band Korn kept Dr. Dre from hitting number 1 in America's Billboard 200 with their album Issues, which sold 575,000 copies in its first week.
+The nu-metal band Korn kept Dr. Dre from hitting number 1 in America's Billboard 200 with their album Issues, which sold 575,000 copies in its first week.
 As a result, the album debuted at number 2 on the chart, with first-week sales of 516,000 copies.
 It also entered at number one on Billboards Top R&B/Hip-Hop Albums chart.
 The album was successful in Canada, where it reached number 2 on the charts.
 The record was mildly successful in Europe, reaching number 4 in the United Kingdom, number 7 in Ireland, number 15 in France, number 17 in the Netherlands and number 26 in Norway.
 It peaked at number 11 on the New Zealand album chart.
 Closing out the year 2000, the album was number 5 on the Billboard Top Albums and number one on the Billboard Top R&B/Hip-Hop Albums chart.
 It re-entered the charts in 2003, peaking on the UK Albums Top 75 at number 61 and on the Ireland Albums Top 75 at number 30.
 The album was certified six times Platinum by the Recording Industry Association of America (RIAA) on November 21, 2000.
-It is Dr. Dre's best selling album, as his previous album, The Chronic, was certified three times platinum.
+It is Dr. Dre's best selling album; his previous album, The Chronic, was certified three times Platinum.
 As of August 2015, the album has sold 7,800,000 copies in the United States.